 I think the biggest contributing element to this logic is that nobody is perfect but everyone has their own unique set of strengths.
 When you put together a diverse team where people have different strengths and weaknesses, a single task can get divided amongst the team so that they can do it quicker and can depend on each other to nullify their drawbacks.

-So what does all of this have to do with people analytics?
+So what does mathematics of people analytics have to do with?
 A lot actually.
 Understanding how people interact with each other could be the key to understand how any business can improve it’s functioning regardless of its size.

 Employee engagement can be the make or break for any product.
 There are multitudes of statistics available online to talk about how bad employee engagement can cost a firm a huge chunk of money, but, HR Analytics or People analytics has to be about the employees first.
 So, let’s talk about what makes engagement so important.

 Engagement in the workplace can also be referred to as the ‘buy-in’ from the employee.
 When trying to develop a product or market it, it is important to understand that if the employee who is building the future of the product does not have buy-in, their work is going to be very impersonal.
 Employees can deliver phenomenal work if they are genuinely invested in the future of the product.
 This involves setting up effective communication and taking accountability for work.
 These factors can really push the quality of the work and give any company a significant boost.

 We know that not all employees work the same.
 Some can produce better results than others in the same amount of time.
 Companies have the tendency to describe them as their stars and top performers.
 (Think back to watching employee of the month poster on the wall).
 Although this a really ingenious method to create competitiveness and boost morale, if there are no proper systems in place to measure your top performer, many tend to perceive it as favouritism.